It’s a question that comes up all the time, “can someone else drive my car under my auto insurance policy?”

 Can someone else drive my car if they don’t have their own car insurance?

-No they don’t have to.
+Yes.
 Coverage from your insurance applies while someone is using your vehicle.
 Remember, they must meet the criteria mentioned above.
 And keep in mind, the same policy limits and conditions will apply.

 Can I drive someone else’s car without insurance?